In a world that is always shrinking, employers are increasingly looking for graduates who have a strong international perspective.

 in global issues.

-Wilkes' International Studies Coordinator, Dr. Andrew P. Miller, Assistant Professor of Political Science, teaches courses in Comparative Politics and International Relations and specializes in the politics of Latin America, with a focus on development issues in Central America.
+Wilkes' International Relations Coordinator, Dr. Andrew P. Miller, Assistant Professor of Political Science, teaches courses in Comparative Politics and International Relations and specializes in the politics of Latin America, with a focus on development issues in Central America.
 He has taught courses on Ecotourism and Sustainable Development, the Political Economy of Coffee, and survey courses on economic and political development.
 His research focuses on development issues in Central America.
 His first book, Military Disengagement and Democratic Consolidation in Post-Military Regimes: The Case of El Salvador, was published in 2006 and his current manuscript, Ecotourism and Development in Costa Rica, (forthcoming Summer, 2011) examines the potential of ecotourism as a non-traditional economic development strategy.

 For more information, email Dr. Andrew Miller.
 Dr. Miller received his B.A. from Illinois College, M.A. from Illinois State University, and Ph.D. from Purdue University.